wdebie/thelounge-docker-compose/README.md

-This creates an instance [thelounge](https://thelounge.chat/) and stores the configuration in `./data` through a bind mount.
+This creates an instance of [thelounge](https://thelounge.chat/) and stores the configuration in `./data` through a bind mount.
 This does not store chat logs persistently.
 Create a reverse proxy on a web server using port 9000.